Mattedigital/learning_log/terminology.md

 ---

+#### Cross Platform

+Ability of a programming language \(such as JavasScript\) that enables programmers to develop software for several competing platforms by writing a program only once.
+Cross-platform software can run on most or all systems with little or no modification.
+Also called multi-platform.

+---

 #### CRUD

 CRUD is an acronym for Create, Read, Update, Delete.
 A basic example being a todo app where you can add, view, edit & delete todo list items.
 Often refers to back-end storage solutions.